DMT Register

 Profile Summary:

-•Mentoring and collaborative discussion that develops opportunities for practice, reflection, experimentation and movement delivery
+• Mentoring and collaborative discussion for shared learning and problem-solving, experimentation and movement delivery

-•The supervision will include learning skills required to practice as a DMT and address personal issues of transference and countertransference
+• Practical skills required to practice as a DMT while address personal issues of transference and countertransference

 Virginia Woods